martinring/thesis/src/1-Introduction.md

-static analysis or testing are conducted at design time and finished before deployment, for two reasons: firstly, we want to make sure the system has no errors before putting it into operation, and secondly, it is not entirely clear how to conduct verification at runtime.
+static analysis or testing are conducted at design time and finished before deployment, for two reasons: firstly, we want to make sure the system has no errors before putting it into operation, and secondly, it is not entirely clear how to conduct verification at run-time.
 But this approach has the drawback that the time for verification is limited; errors which are not caught by the time the system is going into operation will remain undetected and may later on have unintended, unpleasant, or even catastrophic consequences.

 On the other hand, verification does not necessarily need to terminate with the end of the development.
-In *runtime verification*, we check whether a particular run of the system satisfies desired properties.
+In *run-time verification*, we check whether a particular run of the system satisfies desired properties.
 This has the advantage that we do not need to stop verification if we deploy the system, and checking whether a specific run of the system satisfies the desired property is of lower complexity compared to model-checking [@LeuckerSchallhart].
-The drawbacks are that it may be costly to continuously monitor the behaviour of the system at runtime, and once we find an error, it may be too late to do anything about it.
+The drawbacks are that it may be costly to continuously monitor the behaviour of the system at run-time, and once we find an error, it may be too late to do anything about it.
 This is particularly true for hardware, and systems where the split between hardware and software is decided rather late in the development process.